slactjohnson/pcdsdaq/docs/source/ami_basic.rst

 over time.
 This can be useful for keeping track of DAQ scans in the python layer.

-This module should be set up automatically in a hutch python session, but if you're running this on your own then you'll need to call `set_pyami_proxy` and `set_l3t_file` before the class will work.
+This module does a best-effort approach of setting itself up automatically, but if this isn't working for your setup you may need to call `set_pyami_proxy` and `set_l3t_file` before everything will work.

 Creating an AmiDet object
 -------------------------